ybly/blog/src/posts/project/yinboly-portfolio.md

 - **_`/src`_**: This directory will contain all of the code related to what you see on the site's front end.

 - **_`/src/components`_**: This directory will contain all the react components used in the front end.

+- **_`/src/images`_**: This directory will contain all images the site requires.

+  > We use the `gatsby-plugin-image` with the `gatsby-plugin-sharp` and `gatsby-transformer-sharp` plugins to optimize image loading based on device and viewport requirements.

 - **_`/src/pages`_**: This directory contains all the individual pages for the website.